Religion and Common Sense

 Over the last thirty years, a groundswell of Christian activism has moved traditional values of God, country and family to the top of the political agenda.
 Church supported politicians began to win elections by promising to get rid of drugs, pornography, homosexuality, abortion, gay marriage, alternative lifestyles and non-Christian religions.

-Evangelical ministers delivered angry sermons to arouse congregations to donate money and volunteer their services to help turn faith-based doctrine into government policy.
-The ultimate goal of the movement was to gain control of congress and the white house by electing candidates that promoted Christian values.
+Evangelical ministers urged the faithful to donate money and volunteer their services to convert faith-based doctrine into government policy.
+The ultimate goal of the movement was to gain control of congress and the White House by electing candidates that promoted Christian values.
 The fact that this violates the constitutional separation of church and state did not matter.
-Under the growing pressure from the Christian Right, God was more important than the Constitution.
+Under the growing pressure from the Christian Right, God became more important than the Constitution.

 One way to assist this process was to force tax-supported public schools to include Creationism in their science courses.
 Creationism is a religious doctrine that presumes the existence of a Creator God.
 Because Creationism is a familiar religious term, the promoters of this plan changed the word "Creationism" to "Intelligent Design."